zheeeng/Tuthub/LTCTHW/Awk1.md

 	// Cleanup actions
 	PRINT process completion prompt with total number of records and fields

-In the `printf statement`, two points should be mentioned:
+In the `printf statement`, three points should be mentioned:

 1. Program employ ARGV[1] which refers to the first argument of file input fileds -- "/etc/passwd", and ARGV[2] which refers to the second argument -- "/etc/shadow"( Meanwhile, ARGV[0] refers to program's name -- "awk", easy to know, ARGV[n] refers to the nth argument) cos `FILENAME` is unavailable in `BEGIN patten`.
 Alternative choice is declaring a variable through command option `"-v"`: